skippyr/flamerial/README.md

 ## Contributing

-This project is open to receive contributions from people of any skill level.
+This project is open to receive contributions.
 You can send code contributions to be reviewed through its [pull requests page](https://github.com/skippyr/flamerial/pulls).

 By contributing to this project, you agree to use the same copyright used by it.